GeekOncall-Workflow/test-environment/README.md

 4. An understanding of basic Vagrant commands (up, destroy, provision)

 ### Use
 After fulfilling the requirements, standard Vagrant interaction applies.
 The overall idea is to develop on the master, then commit our changes to our various other repos.

 Here's a complete example, using puppet-r10k.
 1. Add your SSH key to GitHub
 1. Clone this repo and change to the cloned directory
-1. Run git-sync to pull all of the other repos into this directory
+1. Run `./git-sync` to pull all of the other repos into this directory
 1. `vagrant up puppet-master && vagrant ssh puppet-master`
 1. Modify some files, such as those in hieradata.
 1. In another terminal, `vagrant up` any relevant clients, then test the changes
-1. Back on the master, run /vagrant/master-sync to synchronize the changes to this directory
+1. Back on the master, run `/vagrant/master-sync` to synchronize the changes to this directory
 1. Back in this repo's directory, `cd puppet-r10k`
 1. `git pull` and resolve any conflicts
 1. `git status` and resolve any remaining conflicts